 Mystery Objects Challenges!
 A hands-on puzzling event!
 What is this thing anyhow??
 What does it do?
-A different kind of fun "puzzle" for thinking fun.....

 What are these things?
 And What do they do?

-This unique event has been recommended by the Chicago Tribune, Midwest Events travel column; Racine Journal Times, Nick, Jr. magazine, and covered by FOX TV Channel 6, and the Milwaukee Journal Sentinel.
+This unique event has been recommended by the AAA, Chicago Tribune, Midwest Events travel column; Racine Journal Times, Nick, Jr. Magazine, the Milwaukee Journal Sentinel, Milwaukee TV WTMJ4, and covered live by FOX TV Channel 6.
 Come to see what the fun is about.

 A grant was received to help with aspects of the Mystery Objects Event in 2011.
 Elaine Sherry and Elsie Goulding are presenting the grant check from Alpha Delta Kappa to Judith Schulz, director of the Logic Puzzle Museum.
-Thank-you! ~ In 2011, over $3,000 of free admissions were offered to Burlington, Wisconsin's 4th, 5th, 6th grade classes; public and private schools to attend the unique, awesome hands-on MYSTERY OBJECTS event at the Logic Puzzle Museum.
+Thank-you! ~ In 2011, over 500 free admissions were offered to Burlington, Wisconsin's 4th, 5th, 6th grade classes; public and private schools to attend the unique, awesome hands-on MYSTERY OBJECTS event at the Logic Puzzle Museum.
 (Thanks to a grant from Alpha Delta Kappa and the Logic Puzzle Museum)

-Donations and/or Sponsors for a group you wish to support are always welcome.
+~Donations and/or Sponsors for a group you wish to support are always welcome.